n-buckley/travel-tanzania/readme.md

 I love reading travel blogs and here are some that I like:
 [Peru - Salt in our Hair](https://www.saltinourhair.com/peru/), [Peru - A Blonde Abroad](https://www.theblondeabroad.com/ultimate-peru-travel-guide/), [Peru - Along Dusty Roads](https://www.alongdustyroads.com/peru), and [Peru - Nomadic Matt](https://www.nomadicmatt.com/travel-guides/peru-travel-tips/) (if you can't tell, I'd really like to go to Peru).

 I also want to document this experience, I tend to be very forgetful.
-I can't remeber projects I worked on for class from under a year ago -- at all.
-Of course, if I go back and I look at the code, I'll get flashback to working on it and the people I worked on it with, but I can't remeber specifics.
+I can't remember projects I worked on for class from under a year ago -- at all.
+Of course, if I go back and I look at the code, I'll get flashback to working on it and the people I worked on it with, but I can't remember specifics.
 When I talk about these projects, or put them on my resume, I just look silly or like I didn't do what I said I did, which isn't the case at all (very long hours on those projects let me tell you).

 Everyday that I work on this, I'm going to document my **goal for the day, anything I got stuck on, and if I finished the goal**.
 If I finish the goal, then I'll iterate.
 I also tend to get analysis paralysis, so I'll document any of that too.